 Teletherapy is particularly important in an era when face-to-face contacts are few and far between.
 As science journalist and author of Friendship Lydia Denworth explained on an mbg podcast, eye contact is crucial for healthy social connections and well-being.
 While virtual interactions aren't quite the same as IRL, they're better than nothing.
-In fact, one study of 1,400 older U.S. adults found people who connected with others on video calls had a lower risk of developing depression compared to those who used only audio and instant messaging.
+In fact, one study of 1,400 older U.S. adults found people who connected with others on video calls3 had a lower risk of developing depression compared to those who used only audio and instant messaging.
 Technology companies like KOMP are even creating easy-to-use video communication devices for seniors, for this very reason.

 "We've seen an explosion of meditation apps, therapy matchmaking services, and online mental health resources, and my prediction for 2021 is that the number of options will continue to grow," says Anhalt.

 We will continue to chip away at stigmas.